Who can claim Housing Benefit Click to get info

 If you're working age, have a disability and need a spare bedroom so a carer can stay overnight, contact us at the address at the bottom of this page, so we can help you keep more of your Housing Benefit.

 Non-dependant deductions Click to get info

-If you have other people over the age of 18 living with you it may affect your housing benefit because they are expected to pay towards housing costs.
+If you have other people over the age of 18 living with you, it may affect your Housing Benefit.
+They may be expected to pay towards your housing costs.